 #1, according to the research team from researchers at Massachusetts General Hospital, unlike LDL and HDL cholesterol, lipoprotein(a) is rarely measured and largely under-recognized by the physicians who are supposed to care for your heart.

-#2, this kind of test may be all the nudging your physician needs to look further into your risk and get you on a track to avoid the worst.
+#2, this kind of test may be all the nudging your physician needs to look further into your risk and get you on track to avoid the worst.

 In other words, together, these factors make genetic testing for lipoprotein (a) an important strategy for predicting your future heart health.